Skip to main content

 4. Is it useful in the real world?

-I will however NOT be rating classes based on how tough the professors are.
+🛑 Note: I will NOT be rating classes based on how the professors are.
 Professors run classes differently, so a manageable class might be harder than it needs to be (the opposite is also true).
+This also assumes these courses are done the way and topics that is supposed to be taught.

 Next, I'll categorize these classes using the following: